-- Add the ingreidents to pan - Add 2.5 cups of water into the pan of washed lentils.
-Then add half of the fineley chopped curry leaves and onion, turmeric, half a 3 inch cinnamon stick (or 1/2 tsp Ceylon Cinnamon powder) red chili powder and all the green chilies.
+- Add the ingredients to pan - Add 2.5 cups of water into the pan of washed lentils.
+Then add half of the finely chopped curry leaves and onion, turmeric, half a 3 inch cinnamon stick (or 1/2 tsp Ceylon Cinnamon powder) red chili powder and all the green chilies.

 - Cook - Place on high heat and turn down to medium when it starts to boil.
 Cook with lid closed for 25 minutes.
 This will ensure that the mung lentils cook properly.
 Cook until the water is nearly gone and the lentils are soft.
 Stir the lentils from time to time to ensure it cooks evenly .

 - Temper the other ingredients - This process is called tempering and really adds to the flavor.
-While the lentils are cooking, heat 1 tbs. of vegetable oil in a separate pan, add the remaining onions, curry leaves, half a 3 inch Ceylon cinnamon stick (or half a tsp.
+While the lentils are cooking, heat 1 tbs. of coconut oil in a separate pan.
+Add the remaining onions, curry leaves, half a 3 inch Ceylon cinnamon stick (or half a tsp.
 Ceylon cinnamon powder) and broken chili pods.
 Sauté on medium heat until the onions start to brown and set aside.